 Horizontal mills have the spindle on the horizontal axis and are used for making much larger parts than the vertical milling machines.
 Differentiators between various Haas horizontal machines are similar to those of vertical milling machines.
 Size, spindle speed, horsepower and the design of the tool changing system all make an impact on the speed and complexity of part that can be made on horizontal milling machines.
 Haas offers the EC series which can make parts up to 10,000 lbs.
 Haas offers two basic sizes of horizontal milling machines, 64 x 50 x 32 and 64 x 50 x 40.
 The additional 8 is on the ZT variation of their EC.
 Look for EC-1600, EC-1600ZT or for both 5 Axis and the extra size, the EC-1600ZT-5AX.

-Haas makes a full line of turning centers (lathes) including toolroom lathes, big-bore versions, dual-spindle models, live tooling with C-axis models and Y-axis capabilities.
+Haas makes a full line of Used Haas lathe turning centers (CNC lathes) including toolroom lathes, big-bore versions, dual-spindle models, live tooling with C-axis models and Y-axis capabilities.

 Haas Rotary Tables and Indexers